 Captain James T. Kirk: You suspect some danger?

 Mr. Spock: Insufficient facts always invites danger, Captain.

 Captain James T. Kirk: Well, I'd better get some facts.

-Khan Noonien Singh: [to Marla] But I caution you: such men dare take what they want.
+Khan Noonien Singh: [to Marla] I am honored.
+Thank you.
+But I caution you: such men dare take what they want.

 Lt.
 Marla McGivers: I don't know if you're going to like living in our time.